 environment friendly to retain staff.
 It’s a family-oriented environment.
 There are no rigid systems, employees are encouraged to manage their own work.
 We try not to micro-manage, to give the workers room to breathe.

 We also conduct employee satisfaction surveys and improve financial and non-financial incentives.

 Employee satisfaction for My Outlets came in at 84.4 percent, based on a Singapore Productivity Centre survey.
 There were 13 dimensions to this survey, including career development, relations with colleagues, working hours, and evaluation and promotion.

 Q How are the points awarded for the incentive program?

 A Staff earns points that are pegged to the sales turnover as well as their roles and performance.
 It’s a transparent approach –

 The incentive is variable and fluctuates according to the sales performance.
 Management-level staff will get more points.
 For example, a manager will be given five points for monthly sales of $200,000.
 For each point earned, he gets $200.
 So the manager will receive $1,000 for the month, plus his basic salary.
 This is on top of other perks like carpark and phone allowances.

 Q What forms of training do you provide to your staff?

-A We participate in different programmes, such as ad hoc seminars by the Singapore Malay Chamber Of Commerce and Industry, and retail management course at the Singapore Productivity Centre.
+We participate in different programs, such as ad hoc seminars by the Singapore Malay Chamber Of Commerce and Industry, and retail management courses at the Singapore Productivity Centre.
 We are a small company, so some of the training is conducted in-house.
 We also have motivational talks.